FDSN/StationXML/docs/response-practical.rst

 An external pre-amplifier stage could have an associated filter, either implemented using a polezero or coefficient representation.

-Often, the preamplifier is integrated with the datalogger and merely adds a uniform scalefactor to the instrument response.
+Often, the preamplifier is integrated with the datalogger and merely adds a uniform scale factor to the instrument response.

 .. admonition:: Warning